News / Analysis

 Finance Update – Nokia to the MoonOctober 20, 2020

-Asian markets are mixed this morning, the Nikkei down 0.54% and the Dow Jones NZ up 0.7%.
+Asian markets are mixed this morning, the Nikkei down 0.54% and the A business and financial news & analysis company that publishes the Dow Jones 30 index, which tracks...
+NZ up 0.7%.

-The Yuan – now at a 2-year high against the USD – continues upward after the People’s Bank overnight maintained its 3.85% interest rate.
+The Yuan – now at a 2-year high against the USD – continues upward after the People’s Bank overnight maintained its 3.85% The cost of accessing money not owned. rate.
 House prices in China added 4.6% in September.

 In a day rife with central banker announcements, ECB Executive Board Member Yves Mersch yesterday stressed that recovery in the zone was “incomplete and prone to setbacks.”
 Germany’s Federal Bank President Jens Weidmann warned that the EU’s large-scale borrowing was concerning.

 ECB President Lagarde added climate change to the challenges the EU was facing.
 And, on Brexit, EU negotiator said he was open to reinstate talks abandoned last week, while British Cabinet Minister Michael Gove said they are meaningless.

 European indices yesterday performed weakly, the FTSE losing 0.59% with other benchmarks close behind.
 Construction output throughout the union increased by 2.57% MoM in August – nearly 10 times the month before.

 Index futures overnight regained some losses from yesterday – the Nasdaq losing 1.65% and the Dow -1.44%.

 The USD is level after WH Chief of Staff Meadows said yesterday that a new relief package could be reached by Wednesday.
 The Fed’s Vice Chairman Richard Clarida said that COVID relief would require additional fiscal and policy measures.